sickozell/SickoCV/README.md

 Programs are shown from P0 to p31, even if no notes are selecte (no quantization).

 All 32 programs can be saved in a preset file (.SQN) with the 'Save PROG preset' function in the right-click menu, and reloaded in other sickoQuant modules with the 'Load PROG preset' function.

+To erase all programs in memory in the right-click menu there is a function 'Erase ALL progs'.
+For safety, it has to be clicked 'ERASE!' in the sub menu 'Are You Sure?' to proceed.

 ##### sickoQuant4